NickDrogo/15yr-mastery/python-foundation/python-foundation/python-crash-lab/chap-01-02/exercises/README.md

 - Naming rules for variables
 - Performing basic math with operators
 - writing meaningful comments in code
-- How to use the format function
+- How to use the f-strings

 ---